The ACC Coach of the Year in 2010, 2012 and 2013, head coach Joanne P. McCallie enters her 11th season at the helm of the Blue Devils’ program.

 Coach P created the “Choice Not Chance” kids club whose philosophy focuses on making the correct choices in life.
 The philosophy is widely used by McCallie, her staff and players, who are very active in the community speaking about “CNC.”
 In its inaugural year the program received memberships of over 100 children who are entering the eighth grade or under.

-In October 2008, embracing McCallie’s vision, the program launched its first ever True Blue Golf Classic.
-The Duke University Golf Club played host to 112 golfers in an effort to raise money for the program.
-From the success of the 2008 Classic, the last six classics featured a sell-out group of participants tee off.
+In October 2008, embracing McCallie’s vision, the program launched its first True Blue Golf Classic.
+The Duke University Golf Club played host to 112 golfers, in an effort to raise money for the program.

 Coach P has an undying passion to develop people into winners.
 She is only one of four coaches who have taken three different programs to the NCAA Tournament.
 McCallie is also one of two coaches to guide her teams to a No. 1 seed in the NCAA Tournament at two different schools.
 She has three National Championship game appearances in her career and has been named conference coach of the year five times.
-Coach P has coached 12 players who have received All-America honors.
-In her 23-year head coaching career, her teams have reached 20 wins 19 times.
+Coach P has coached 13 players who have received All-America honors.
+In her 25-year head coaching career, her teams have reached 20 wins 20 times.

 Player development is a key component to Coach P’s philosophy.
 During McCallie’s career she has seen 12 of her former players go on to play professionally.
 Eight players have been first round WNBA Draft picks: Cindy Blodgett, Kristin Haynie, Elizabeth Shimek, Chante Black, Jasmine Thomas, Chelsea Gray, Tricia Liston and Elizabeth Williams.
 In the WNBA offseason, these players, as well as Haley Peters, Joy Cheek, Bridgette Mitchell, Kathleen Scheer, Shay Selby, Carrem Gay, Lindsay Bowen, Kelli Roehrig and Lorenda Haynes have enjoyed an overseas experience playing in countries such as Israel, Australia, Russia, Greece, France and Denmark.
 Coach P does not only produce great professional players, she also prepares players to be great coaches.
-Niya Butts, a former assistant coach at Michigan State under McCallie, is currently the head coach at the University of Arizona.
-Seven others are head coaches at the D-I level -- Katie Abrahamson-Henderson (Albany), Felisha Legette-Jack (Buffalo), Janel Burgess (Grand Valley State), Semeka Randall (Alabama A&M), Darren Bennett (Skidmore), Candice Jackson (College of Charleston) and Julie Veilleux (Colby College).
+Katie Abrahamson-Henderson, a former assistant coach at Michigan State under McCallie, is currently the head coach at Central Florida.
+Three others are head coaches at the D-I level -- Felisha Legette-Jack (Buffalo), Darren Bennett (Skidmore) and Candice Jackson (College of Charleston).